 - Show children you like to eat healthy foods as well

-- Talk positively about healthy foods on the menu being served that day, or about the healthy foods they have brought in their lunchboxes
+- Talk about healthy foods on the menu that day or in their lunchboxes in a positive way

 - Drink plenty of water with them at meal times and during water breaks.

-Having a service policy that reflects the Munch & Move key munch messages is an important step to show your service is committed to supporting Munch & Move and the Australian Dietary Guidelines.
+Having a service policy that reflects the Munch & Move messages shows your service's commitment to Munch & Move and the Australian Dietary Guidelines.

-Your Munch & Move Support Officer can assist your service in developing a new policy, or reviewing an existing policy.
-To help get you started, we have a sample policy that includes all the key nutrition elements including breastfeeding.
-Download the sample policies, use it as is or adjust it to reflect your service’s practices.
+Your Support Officer can assist your service to develop or review policies.
+We have sample policies that includes all the key nutrition elements including breastfeeding.
+Download the sample policies to use or adjust to reflect your service’s practices.

-We offer a range of free training options and resources for educators and cooks working in centre-based early childhood services and Family Day Care Service Providers/ Coordinators in Western Sydney to help you deliver the best program possible.
+We offer free training options and resources for educators and cooks working in centre-based early childhood services and Family Day Care Service Providers/ Coordinators in Western Sydney.

-Cooks are often a valuable source of nutrition information for families.
-Munch & Move has a wide range of resources you can use to assist families with their food concerns.
+Munch & Move has a range of resources you can use to assist families with their food concerns and questions.

 Ideas for providing information to families: